liferay/liferay-docs/develop/tutorials/articles/240-frontend-building-blocks/03-context-contributors.markdown

 JSP templates are the predominant templating framework in @product@.
 Themes, application display templates (ADTs), DDM templates, and more make use of JSPs as a templating engine.
 JSPs, however, are not the only templating language supported by @product@.
-Many developers prefer other templating frameworks (e.g., FreeMarker and Velocity), and you might be one of them.
-Liferay gives you this choice by offering the Context Contributors framework.
+Since many developers prefer other templating frameworks (e.g., FreeMarker and Velocity), Liferay gives you a choice by offering the Context Contributors framework.

 Context Contributors change the context of templates that get rendered by injecting variables usable by your chosen template framework.
 This lets you